centreon/centreon-documentation/en/monitoring/anomaly-detection.md

 The **Centreon Anomaly Detection** module detects deviations from the regular service behavior.

-Collected data is  sent to the Centreon SaaS central platform in order to be able to compute a regular behavior model thanks to the history of this data.
+Collected data is sent to the Centreon Cloud platform in order to be able to compute a regular behavior model thanks to the history of this data.

 Once the model has been calculated, predictions are then generated and retrieved on the on-premise Centreon platform.